These maple oat flour chocolate chip cookies are soft, chewy and dangerously good.

-Maple flakes substitutions: If you aren’t able to find maple flakes (I used the Rogers brand maple flakes), swap it out for granulated maple sugar or regular cane/brown sugar.
-I wouldn’t recommend swapping the maple flakes out for liquid maple syrup because that will change the wet to dry ingredient ratio and the recipe will not turn out as intended.
+Maple flakes substitutions: If you aren’t able to find maple flakes (I used the Rogers brand maple flakes), swap it out for granulated maple sugar, coconut sugar, regular white sugar or light brown sugar.
+I wouldn’t recommend swapping the maple flakes out for liquid maple syrup because that will change the wet to dry ingredient ratio and the recipe may not turn out as intended.

 Vanilla extract substitutions: Instead of liquid vanilla extract, you can also use vanilla bean paste or powdered vanilla bean.